Azure-Samples/active-directory-dotnet-webapp-multitenant-openidconnect/README.md

 ### Sign Up

-The sign up operations are handled by the Onboarding controller.
+The signs up operations are handled by the Onboarding controller.
 The SignUp action and corresponding view simulate a simple onboarding experience, which results in an OAuth2 code grant request that triggers the consent flow.
 The ProcessCode action receives authorization codes from Azure AD and, if they appear valid (see the code comments for details) it creates entries in the application store for the new customer organization/user.

 ### Todo editor

-This is the application proper.
+This component is the application proper.
-Its core resource is the Todo controller, a CRUD editor which leverages claims and the entity framework to manage a personalized list of Todo items for the currently signed in user.
+Its core resource is the Todo controller, a CRUD editor, which leverages claims and the entity framework to manage a personalized list of Todo items for the currently signed in user.
 The Todo controller is secured via OpenId Connect, according to the logic in App_Start/Startup.Auth.cs.
 Notable code: